 But now an assault is occurring for a linchpin of enterprise infrastructure, and the eyes of the defenders seem to be distracted by shiny objects.
 In only a few years, a central event store will be a standard part of nearly all enterprises, and that architectural decision currently is being made indirectly at many organizations.

-The battle for the corporate activity stream / microblogging solution, however, is merely skirmish in a much larger battle.
-While companies enjoy immediate value in these solutions, the strategic value lies in overall "event store" which consists of the activity streams along with the related analysis, notifications, storage, distribution, reporting, etc. The closest parallel to this is the data warehouse which turns information from the transactional systems into a tool that lets companies better understand their business and their market.
+The battle for the corporate activity stream/microblogging solution, however, is merely a skirmish in a much larger battle.
+While companies enjoy immediate value in these solutions, the strategic value lies in the overall “event store” which consists of the activity streams along with the related analysis, notifications, storage, distribution, reporting, etc. The closest parallel to this is the data warehouse which turns information from the transactional systems into a tool that lets companies better understand their business and their market.

-But how do these activity stream events like, "Brian Kellner added document DraftReleaseNotes.docx to the Product Management Community" compare to quantitative data like product sales?
-The simplest way to visualize the value of these human-generated events comes from looking at a larger scale consumer systems.
-Research from HP Labs across 24 different movies showed that Twitter traffic and sentiment was highly predictive of box office returns. http://www.cbc.ca/technology/story/2010/04/09/twitter-box-office.html As another simple example, NewsGator analyzes mentions of publicly-traded companies in social and mainstream media and compares the rates against historical numbers to generate alerts as illustrated in the graph below.
+But how do these activity stream events like, “Brian Kellner added document DraftReleaseNotes.docx to the Product Management Community” compare to quantitative data like product sales?
+The simplest way to visualize the value of these human-generated events comes from looking at larger-scale consumer systems.
+Research from HP Labs across 24 different movies showed that Twitter traffic and sentiment were highly predictive of box office returns. http://www.cbc.ca/technology/story/2010/04/09/twitter-box-office.html As another simple example, NewsGator analyzes mentions of publicly-traded companies in social and mainstream media and compares the rates against historical numbers to generate alerts as illustrated in the graph below.